Work from home burnout: 5 red flags and ways to prevent them

 Another thing you must enforce so that there is always a connection within your team is to have video meetings at least twice a week.
 Better yet, you could plan a daily 15-minute meeting in the mornings before anyone can start their work so that everyone gets to engage in a quick discussion about the agenda.

-4. Events and Activities
+4. Events and activities

 When a team is working out of an office, there are always some fixed days for fun activities and events.
 However, while people work from home, it’s all work and no play.
 Now that’s unfair.
 In fact, our team feels that events should be made twice as frequently while people are working remotely.

-Events such as playing games on a team video call or trying to collectively solve puzzles online, or playing “skribbl” with your team can all be great options to keep them engaged.
+Events such as playing games on a team video call trying to collectively solve puzzles online, or playing “skribbl” with your team can all be great options to keep them engaged.
 I have to say, I’ve tried this with my team, and all I’ve observed is that instead of losing focus, they start to gain more focus on work after the fun and games are over.

-5. Keeping Everything Organized
+5. Keeping everything organized

 There seems to be a clear disconnect within teams when people cannot collaborate, this often happens as a result of a lack of transparency and clarity.
 This can be made right by keeping everything organized.